Watershed Physical Description

 Sediment and Water Quality

 Optional components in the basin model can be used to include sediment and water quality in an analysis.
-Surface erosion can be computed at subbasin elements using the MUSLE approach for rural
+Surface erosion can be computed at subbasin elements using the MUSLE approach for rural areas or the

 Back to the top